kazurayam/KatalonPropertiesDemo/README.md

 GlobalVariable.hostname=demoaut.katalon.com
 ```
 5. Select the Test Suite `TS_Run` and run it with Firefox.
-6. In the Log Viewer you will find lines like this:
+6. In the Log Viewer you will find INFO lines like this:
 ```
 Starting invoke 'com.kms.katalon.core.annotation.BeforeTestSuite' method: 'TL_Run.sampleBeforeTestSuite(...)'
 >>> GlobalVariable.hostname default value: ''